An Olympic first: sexual assault centers open at games

 That could mean a crowded area, such as the Olympic Park, she added, or a private space, including the apartments at the athletes' villages.

 Jeon's concerns are not unfounded.
-While numbers of sexual assault cases at games is unclear, there have been some reported incidents:
+While the numbers of sexual assault cases at games are unclear, there have been some reported incidents:

 - At the 2016 Summer Olympics in Rio de Janeiro, a Namibian boxer was accused of forcibly trying to kiss a waitress at an Olympic Village hotel, while a Moroccan boxer was accused of sexually harassing two female cleaners at the village.